 And let's not pretend we haven't been here before.
 Godwin's law can do one - Churchill's law states you're fucked signing deals with a demagogue con-artist.
 So what's the alternative?
 On its own Britain is completely at this swollen clown's mercy; here's what "taking back control" looks like.
 We've never needed to be in the EU more than we have now.
 So we can't let Brexit happen, sorry.
 And we can't do business with Trump.
 And we can't let Trump/Pence happen, sorry again.
 How can we stop it?
 I've no idea.
 Let's sign a thing.
 At least put out the house-fire before worrying about the rot.

 from the beautiful and prescient National Office of Importance

 I want to stop Trump and Pence, then.
 And I want to stop Brexit.
 So am I completely against democracy?
 Well, what is democracy?
-It's full enfranchisement, not the dictatorship of the majority.
-Referenda are barmy - you can't vote for a single issue without voting for its baggage.
+It is full enfranchisement, not the dictatorship of the majority.
+Referenda are barmy; you can't vote for a single issue without voting for its baggage.
 I often think about the end of this, posted by Michael Regnier back in July:

 At one level, what is more democratic than the country voting on a simple choice between two courses of action?
 The majority wins, of course, every time.

 There is another manifestation of democracy, however, which is not about winning majorities, but acknowledging, supporting, even protecting, minorities.
 Human rights, freedom of movement, tolerance and compassion – simple, decent humanity.